star0202/star0202/README.md

 🔧 Currently, I'm working on [**@team-crescendo**](https://github.com/team-crescendo) and [**@koreanbots**](https://github.com/koreanbots).

 💡 I believe in the power of community and open source.
-That's why I'm contributing to open-source projects and creating my projects.
+That's why I'm contributing to open-source projects and creating my own projects.

 📫 You can meet me on Discord **@starcea**, or you can send me an email to [**stardev.uwu@gmail.com**](mailto:stardev.uwu@gmail.com)